 An advantage of this method is that the contextual help (F1) works perfectly in your old applications.
-The disadvantage is that the procedure needs to be carried out after installing every Windows 10 Feature Update.
+The disadvantage is that the procedure needs to be carried out after installing every Windows 10 or 11 Feature Update.
 The procedure needs to be repeated also when Windows File Protection replaces the file with the original copy automatically, or when the user runs the

 Sfc.exe command to fix corrupted files.

 ftsrch.dll.mui on your desktop.
 Follow these steps to copy them to the Windows folder.

 - Run Command Prompt under TrustedInstaller rights.
 Let’s say you’re using the AdvancedRun tool as specified in the linked article.